tiago-kth/vis/flowfield/README.md

 # Simulation

-A particle simulation over a flow-field.
+A particle simulation over a vector-field.

+## To-do

-ok Make particles initially with random speeds, and add a "follow button".
+[ok] Make particles initially with random velocities, and add a "follow button".

-Use bilinear interpolation to get the velocity vectors, instead of just using the current grid cell vector.
+Use bilinear interpolation to get the velocity vectors, instead of just using the current grid cell vector (nearest-neighbor).

-Change vectors direction when dragging
+Add interactivity: change vectors directions when user drags the mouse over the field

 Better streamline placement

-Edges
+Constraints on edge vectors?